The Scary Health Risks of Colored Halloween Contact Lenses

-Eye docs and federal authorities warn against the dangers of buying unregulated artificial lenses.
+Eye docs and federal authorities warn against the dangers of buying unregulated colored Halloween contact lenses.

 You've probably wondered what that fake bullet hole or blue body paint will do to your skin (hi, breakouts).
-But have you ever wondered what those cat-eye contacts are doing to your eyes?
-If you're getting them anywhere except from your eye doctor, the answer is: not good things.
+But have you ever thought about what those cat-eye contacts are doing to your eyes?
+If you're getting them anywhere except at your eye doctor, the answer is: not good things.

 "Contacts are considered a medical device, and you wouldn't want to go anywhere to buy a medical device without it being screened or properly administered," says Dr. Fartash.
 "You want to go to a licensed eye care practitioner and get fitted for them as well as get a prescription for them."

 Great news: If you get a pair that's been fitted to your eye and prescription, you should be A-OK to wear a pair of Halloween contacts.
 However, if you don't, you're risking a series of eye health issues.

 "The scary part—and the worst of the worst—is that you could go blind," says Dr. Fartash.
 "You can get different infections because either they fit poorly and are rubbing against your eye or they're expired, and you're more prone to the infections and the bugs and bacteria that are on the contact lenses.
 As for less severe side effects, you can contract pink eye (conjunctivitis), get scratches, ulcers, or sores on the front of the eye, and you can even wind up with decreased vision."
 (This story of a Detroit teen losing partial vision after wearing unprescribed colored contacts for Halloween should be all the incentive you need to listen.)